 I’ve been looking forward to this for a few weeks now.
 It’s the start of the next phase of this cancer journey.
-I’m no longer healing from the last surgery, I am now getting ready for the next one.
+I’m no longer healing from the last surgery, I am now getting ready for the next one – with my first expander fill.

-The appointment was actually quite quick.
+The whole appointment was actually quite quick.
 The filling process took all of five minutes at most.
-First my surgeon used this little device to find where the valve was located in each breast and marked it with Texta.
+First my surgeon used this little device to find where the magnetic valve on each tissue expander was located in each breast and marked it with Texta.
 Then he filled a syringe with saline, stuck it straight in and added 50ml of saline to each side.

-I did mention that my boobs were significantly different in size, but my surgeon wanted to just do this first small fill and then next time he will look at it more and work to even them up.
+I did mention to my surgeon that I felt that my boobs were significantly different in size now that they had healed and settled, but my surgeon wanted to just do this first small fill and then next time he will look at the size more and decide what to do to even them up.

 Many people had reported that the filling process is painful.
 You might be thinking that is because there’s a bloody big needle stuck in their boob, but that’s not the case.
 During the mastectomy, all the nerves under the skin are severed, so now the whole boob is pretty much numb.
 So sticking in a big needle cannot even be felt.
 It’s a weird thing to see, because we are so used to needles causing pain.